 Here is a list of account types available to foreigners, the requirements for each, and their advantages.

-- Free Trade Non-Resident (FTN): This type of account is made for overseas companies and only offered in the Hainan or Shanghai free trade zone.
+- Free Trade Non-Resident (FTN): This type of account is made for overseas companies and is only offered in the Hainan or Shanghai free trade zone.
 Users of this account type enjoy convenient investment options and some great currency exchange tools.

 - Honk Kong Bank Account: HKBAs were created to facilitate business between the free trade zone of Hong Kong and mainland China.
 HKBAs allow business people to transfer money overseas somewhat freely.
 Hong Kong Bank Accounts are known for their stellar internet banking network.
 These accounts are complicated to open, especially if you come into the process with an American passport, as these are heavily regulated accounts.

 - Non-Resident Account (NRA): An NRA can be opened in any Chinese bank.
 NRA accounts can be opened with Chinese Renminbi (RMB) or foreign currencies, limiting your foreign exchange risk exposure.
-Keep in mind that these accounts are not available for individuals, but overseas corporations.
-They are used primarily for capital investment from overseas corporations into China.
+Keep in mind that these accounts are not available for individuals, but for overseas corporations.
+They are used primarily for capital investment from overseas corporations in China.

-- Offshore Accounts (OSA): OSAs are a more rare form of Chinese bank account.
+- Offshore Accounts (OSA): OSAs are a rare form of a Chinese bank account.
 They are used for conducting operations with foreign currencies, not RMB, and the funds can only be sourced from and used for business foreign to China.
 Only four banks in China are legally permitted to open these types of accounts.